 - Take time to observe how others live.
 Watch children playing in a park.
 Listen to people talking in their native languages.

 - Daydream a little and watch the birds overhead.
 Capture the sunrise or sunset on video.

 - Sign up for a yoga class in Bali, take a biking tour in St. Catharines or sign-up for a flamenco dance lesson in Madrid.

-- Book that rapelling and rafting tour in Costa Rica or head to Las Vegas to race laps in a Lamborghini or Ferrari.
+- Book that rappelling and rafting tour in Costa Rica or head to Las Vegas to race laps in a Lamborghini or Ferrari.

-- Get tickets to the Supercross Toronto or book a motorcross vacation in Southern California.
+- Get tickets to the Supercross Toronto or book a motocross vacation in Southern California.

 You’ll Have More Freedom and Alone Time

 “I want this now.”
 “Why are you doing it that way?”
 “You’re not listening to me.”
 Travelling with a spouse or loved one is great, but you might feel obligated to always do things as a couple.
 On a solo trip, you’re free to do what you want.
 But, what about all that alone time?
 Won’t you be scared or feel insecure?
 Won’t you get bored?
 On solo trips, it can feel scary travelling alone and separation anxiety can set in.